This guide has everything you need to know about the all-new term: Mink Hair.

 Currently, there is not a “Universal Standard” for Mink hair extension.

-Sure enough, it may be different when compared hair product with the same name from two companies.
+Sure enough, it may be different when comparing hair products with the same name from two companies.

 Some hair companies could call their hair extensions “Mink Hair” despite being smelly, crappy, tangling, Non-Remy hair.